 3. Be careful with soaps and shower gels.
 They dry out the skin and can increase irritation.

-4. Better if the child takes a shower.
+4. It is better if the child takes a shower.

-5. After showering, blot the water off with a soft towel.
+5. After a shower, you need to blot the water with a soft towel.
 Under no circumstances should you rub your body.

-6. After drying, the skin must be treated with brilliant green or fucorcin.
+6. After the skin has dried, it should be treated with brilliant green or fucorcin.

 Features of caring for children with chickenpox

-Usually children bring infection from kindergarten, often infect younger brothers and sisters.
-Chickenpox in children is mild, and the most unpleasant thing is a rash, therefore these children are treated at home.
+Children usually bring the infection from kindergarten and often infect their younger brothers and sisters.
+Chickenpox in children is mild, and the most unpleasant thing is the rash, which is why these children are treated at home.

-We will discuss how to treat chickenpox in children a little later, but for now, let's remember how to care for babies with chickenpox:
+We will discuss how to treat chickenpox in children a little later, but for now let’s remember how to care for children with chickenpox:

 • diet.
-If the child refuses to eat, do not force it, let it be better to eat a little, but more often.
+If a child refuses to eat, do not force it; it is better to eat a little, but more often.
 Increase the amount of fruits and vegetables in your diet;

-• plentiful drink.
+• drinking plenty of water.
 Fruit drinks, compotes, jelly and homemade freshly squeezed juices are recommended.
 If the child does not want to drink it, offer tea or water;

-• it is advisable to limit active games, it is pointless to try to keep the child in bed;
+• it is advisable to limit active games; trying to keep the child in bed is pointless;

-• try to explain that it is impossible to comb the sores, the child's nails should be cut short;
+• try to explain that the sores cannot be scratched, the child’s nails must be cut short;

-• it is advisable to change bedding every day, the child should sleep separately in his bed;
+• It is advisable to change bed linen every day, the child should sleep separately in his own bed;

-• the room in which the child is located must be washed every day; it must be ventilated at least once an hour;
+• The room in which the child is located must be washed every day and ventilated at least once an hour;

 To walk or not to walk?